jwergieluk/wergieluk-com/content/page/binary-sequences.md

 the serial dependencies between the elements of $$X$$.
 This investigation should be based on a sample $$x$$ drawn from $$X$$, i.e. a finite sequence of zeros and ones
 $$(x_0, x_1,.., x_n)$$.
-This is a very difficult and deep problem, and in this blog post I am going to focus on collecting evidence to support or reiect the following two basic hypotheses:
+This is a very difficult and deep problem, and in this blog post I am going to focus on collecting evidence to support or reject the following two basic hypotheses:

 1. The random variables $$X_i$$ have the distribution $$\text{Ber}(p)$$